5.7.6 Trust Fund Penalty Assessment Action

 1. For fax requests, the initiating office will fax the following information to the Ogden Manual Assessment Unit:

-• Form 3210, Document Transmittal, listing each manually assessed period, one per line, so the assessment DLN can be written next to the period and faxed back to the originator
+• Form 3210, Document Transmittal, listing each manually assessed period, one per line and in chronological order, from oldest to most current, so the assessment DLN can be written next to the period and faxed back to the originator.

 Note:

-These forms must be submitted for each separate period to be assessed.
+These forms must be submitted separately for each responsible person to be assessed.

-2. Upon receipt, the Ogden Manual Assessment Unit will process the request and fax the Form 3210 to the initiator and provide the 23–C date and the DLN.
+2. Upon receipt, the Ogden Manual Assessment Unit will process the request and fax the Form 3210-A to the initiator and provide the 23–C date and the DLN for each period assessed.

 Case File Documentation